Firstly, the River Deveron, offers some of the best salmon and trout fishing in the UK.

 - Lower Inverichnie (small beat 3 rods, 3 named pools)

 - Mountcoffer beat

 - Wrack – 3 miles double bank fishing

 River Deveron guides

-We have two professional fishing guides based on the Deveron, Kevin and Alan who live and breathe the Deveron.
-They can be supplemented by 2 guides that know the Deveron well, but live further away.
-We can provide premium salmon and trout fishing tackle, Orvis breathable Waders, a choice of fly lines, and poly leaders and quality flies tied by our guides, that really work.
+In conclusion, we can provide premium salmon and trout fishing tackle, Orvis breathable Waders, a choice of fly lines, and poly leaders and quality flies tied by our guides, that really work.